saudiretard/TicTacToe/README.md

 # TicTacToe

-TIC TAC TOE MADE BY kevz#2073
+Tic Tac Toe made by kevz#2073
+Made With C#
-MADE WITH C# WITH AI [NO MINIMAX ALGORITHM]
+With AI [NO MINIMAX ALGORITHM]
-This AI may be unbeatable
+This AI might be unbeatable

 This code is a little bit mess up, since im only a beginner. :)
 Thanks to :